If you’re about to design your organization’s first annual report, first, take a breath.

 - Call out key quotes, milestones, and quick wins visually

 A clean, focused report is far more powerful than a flashy one that’s hard to follow.
-And when readers walk away with a clear picture of your impact, they’re far more likely to stay engaged.
+And when readers walk away with a clear picture of your outcomes, they’re far more likely to stay engaged.

 3. Make It Easy to Read (Even for a Quick Scroll)

-Not everyone will read every word…and that’s okay.
+Not everyone will read every word… and that’s okay.
 Your job is to make the most important stuff stand out.

 Simple ways to make your story shine: